 Published game odds apply to the entire game overall.
 They do not mean, in this case, that every fourth ticket is a winner.
 Lottery games are games of chance, so winning scratch-off tickets are randomly distributed throughout the game.
 Just imagine what would happen to the integrity of Lottery games if it was known which tickets were winners prior to their sale.

 All of the Lottery's games are games of chance.
 Drawing games are conducted using random number generation.
-This means that every number combination has an EQUAL chance of being selected, REGARDLESS of whether or not it was drawn in the past.
-If number combinations that had been drawn in the past were removed from play, the game would be unfair.
+This means that every number combination has an EQUAL chance of being selected for every drawing, REGARDLESS of whether or not it was drawn in the past.
+If number combinations that were drawn in the past were removed from play, the game would be unfair.

 Even assuming that number combinations could be eliminated, it would take 1,000 drawings, or 2.8 years, for every possible Pick 3 combination to be drawn.
 For Pick 4, it would take 10,000 drawings or 28 years.

 The largest jackpot won in Louisiana was $97 million, claimed by Carl Hunter of Metairie in January of 2008.
-The largest Powerball jackpot ever won was $365 million, claimed by a group of 8 coworkers in Nebraska on February 18, 2006.
+The largest Powerball jackpot ever won was $590.5 million in the May 18, 2013 drawing, claimed by Gloria C. MacKenzie of Zephyrhills, Fla.

 The Robert H. LeBas Family Partnership of Church Point won $21.2 million, which was the largest jackpot won on a single ticket.
 The largest multi-winner jackpot was $31 million and was split between Kimberly D. Hall of Bon Wier, Texas, and Roland and Marion LeBeouf Family Partnership of Houma, with each receiving $15.5 million.
 These jackpots were paid as annuities.
 The largest single-payment winner was Timothy M. Smith of Marrero, who won $15.6 million.

-No. Each state participating in Powerball or Mega Millions contributes a percentage to funding the jackpot based on its sales.
+No. Each state participating in Powerball or Mega Millions contributes a percentage of sales to fund the jackpot.
 As in all other games, the Louisiana Lottery Corporation transfers to the state treasury 35 percent of all sales of Powerball and Mega Millions tickets at Louisiana Lottery retailer outlets no matter where the top prize is won.

 Lottery tickets can be purchased 24 hours a day, seven days a week, subject to the retailer's business hours of operation.
 On the night of a drawing, the system takes a draw break for the games that will be drawn that evening.
 During a game draw break, tickets for those games cannot be purchased.
 For Powerball and Mega Millions, the draw break lasts from 9 p.m. to 10 p.m. on the date of the drawing.
 For all other draw-style games, such as Pick 3, Pick 4, Easy 5 and Lotto, the draw break starts at 9:30 and last only a few minutes.
 Again, draw breaks only occur on the night of the drawing.
 Any tickets purchased after the draw break are good for the next regularly scheduled drawing.

 Winning tickets may be claimed as soon as the drawing has taken place and winning numbers and prize data from that drawing have been verified and loaded onto the retailer terminal system.
 For games with drawings that take place in Louisiana (Lotto, Easy 5, Pick 3 and Pick 4), this usually occurs between 9:45 p.m. and 10 p.m.
-For Powerball, the Lottery must have clearance from the Multi-State Lottery Association (MUSL), which oversees the game, before enabling prize payment.
+For the multstate games Powerball and Mega Millions, the Lottery must have clearance from game administrators before enabling prize payment.
 This typically occurs between midnight and 1 a.m.
 Remember, only winning tickets worth up to $600 can be paid at retailer locations.